-Sen. Collins, key vote on court, gives Jackson warm review
+Sen. Collins, key vote on Supreme Court, praises Jackson

 “She takes a very thorough, careful approach in applying the law to the facts of the case, and that is what I want to see in a judge,” Collins said.
 She said she would wait to make a final decision on whether to support Jackson after her confirmation hearings, which begin March 21.

 The Maine senator is perhaps Democrats’ best hope of landing a Republican vote for Jackson’s nomination, as Supreme Court confirmations have become sharply partisan affairs in recent years.
-Judiciary Committee Chairman Dick Durbin, D-Ill., who is guiding the vetting process for Jackson, has said he wants to try and lower the temperature and get back to the days when Supreme Court confirmations were overwhelmingly bipartisan.
+President Joe Biden and Judiciary Committee Chairman Dick Durbin, D-Ill., who is guiding the vetting process for Jackson, have both said they want to get back to the days when Supreme Court confirmations were overwhelmingly bipartisan.
 Retiring Justice Stephen Breyer, whom Jackson would replace, was confirmed with 87 votes in 1994.

+Both Biden and Durbin have made Collins’ vote, in particular, a priority.
+Durbin said he called her within hours of learning that Breyer would retire; Biden has called her personally three times, according to her office.
+She said after the meeting with Jackson that she has “confidence” in Durbin’s ability to lead the hearings.

 Collins has only voted against one Supreme Court nominee since was elected in 1996 — Justice Amy Coney Barrett, whom Trump nominated after Justice Ruth Bader Ginsburg’s death in September 2020.
-Collins voted against Barrett because of the accelerated six-week timeline that saw her confirmed just days before the election.
+Collins voted against Barrett because of the accelerated six-week timeline that saw her confirmed just days before the presidential election.

 While Democrats are using the rapid timeline for Barrett as a model for Jackson, Collins says the circumstances are different.
-For one, the vacancy is not being filled immediately before a presidential election.
+For one, the vacancy is not being filled immediately before a election.
 She has also noted that Jackson has been confirmed by the Senate several times before, for two federal judge positions and for the U.S. Sentencing Commission, where she served under former President Barack Obama.

 Collins, Lisa Murkowski of Alaska and Lindsey Graham of South Carolina were the only three Republican senators to vote to confirm Jackson to the appeals court last year.
 Murkowski said in a statement last week that her previous vote did not mean she would be supportive this time, and Graham has signaled he won’t vote for Jackson after he pushed Biden to pick a different candidate from his home state, federal Judge J. Michelle Childs.